Purdue-CS193/homework-0-ianp-1/index.md

 # Ian's First CS193 Homework
-My favorite thing about CS193 are:
+My favorite things about CS193 are:
 - all the people teaching it
 - getting to know how to use git better